TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 1/Mark 1.35.md

 ---

-And in the morning, a great while before day, he rose up and went out, and departed into a desert place, and there prayed.
+Early in the morning, while it was still dark, he rose up and went out, and departed into a deserted place, and prayed there.